TusharCSE35/Interview_Preparation/DSA/README.md

     return 0;
 }
 ```
+**Explanation:**
+- Push: Add the element to the first queue (q1).
+- Pop: Transfer all elements except the last one from q1 to q2, then pop the last element from q1.
+Swap the two queues (q1 becomes q2 and vice versa).
+- Top: Same as pop, but instead of removing the last element, we retrieve it.

+---
 ### Queues

 ### 2.10 What is a queue data structure?
 What are the applications of queue?